TZ Ostrovia Ostrów Wielkopolski

 TZ Ostrovia Ostrów Wielkopolski formerly the Klub Motorowy Ostrów Wielkopolski are a Polish motorcycle speedway team based in Ostrów Wielkopolski.
 The team currently race in the 1.
 Liga.

 Stadium

-The Municipal Stadium, Ostrów is located on ulica Piłsudskiego (Piłsudski street).
+The Ostrów Wielkopolski Municipal Stadium (Stadion Miejski w Ostrowie Wielkopolskim) is located on ulica Piłsudskiego (Piłsudski street).
 It contains 12,000 seats.
 The track is 372 metres long and has a granite surface.
 The track record was made by Robert Miśkowiak (63.05 sec on 28 June 2009).

 History

 1948 to 1959

 The club competed in the inaugural 1948 Polish speedway season, under the name of Klub Motorowy Ostrów Wielkopolski and won the silver medal the following year in 1949.
 In 1950, the second honour came to the club, now known as Stal Ostrów Wielkopolski, when they won the bronze medal.

 In 1953, the speedway operation of Stal Ostrów Wlkp. moved to Świętochłowice but in 1955, the club now called Kolejarz-Stal Ostrów Wlkp. reappeared in the second division and continued as Ostrovia Ostrów Wlkp. until 1959, when the club disbanded again.